LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 While there are a lot of different activities we will do in a day, it is important to actively engage with each activity.
 Skipping the prep work or falling behind on assignments can quickly lead to struggling in the class.

-**Include a step diagram, noting that skipping any of the components creates a larger gap to cross**

 Prep Work
 ---------